ablumenf/search-talk/README.md

 ## ABOUT:

 Simple JavaScript search engine to search for an episode of It's Always Sunny in Philadelphia.
-This is based on Jaccard similarity
+This is based on Jaccard similarity and NLP pre-processing.
-+ NLP pre-processing.
 Several iterations are given (see searchEngineX.js for X ranging from 1 to 3).